 TID Items Items

-T1 BC 011
+T1 ABC 011

-T2 BC 011
+T2 A BC 011

 Т3 ABC 111

 T4 AB 110

+T5 AB 110

+T6 AC 101

-After updating the database the rules C->A, B->A will have the confidence as 0.5, which is less than minimum confidence and are hidden.
-While hiding the two rules the rules BC->A, C->AB, $B \rightarrow AC$ are also hidden and the two rules AB->C and AC->B are lost as side effects.
+After updating the database the rules B->C will have the confidence as 0.6, which is less than minimum confidence and hidden.
+While hiding the rule the rules AB->C, B->AC are also hidden and the rule A->B is generated as side effect.

-6. Analysis
+7. Analysis

 This section analyses some of the characteristics of the proposed algorithm.
-The first characteristic is the time effect.
+The first characteristic is the database indexing.
+The indexing helps in reducing the number of scanning of the database.
+The second characteristic is the time effect.
 The time taken to scan the database to search the sensitive rules in the database is reduced because of clustering the sensitive rules.
-The second characteristic is the database effect.
+The third characteristic is the database effect.
 The minimum numbers of transactions are modified because of correlation among the sensitive rules.
-The third characteristic is the efficiency of the algorithm.
+The fourth characteristic is the efficiency of the algorithm.
 The database is updated after all the rules are hidden that saves the updating time.
-The fourth characteristic is the transaction effect.
+The fifth characteristic is the transaction effect.
 The alteration in the transactions are stopped when the confidence of the sensitive rules are reduced than the minimum confidence.

-7. Conclusion
+8. Conclusion